egaba/ember-yup/README.md

 **WARNING** these components are experimental until v1.0.0!
 I highly recommend you create your own custom components for validation for the time being.

 In this library, "Form Fields" are components that validate a type of data.
-Yup can validate `strings`, `numbers`, `booleans`, `dates`, `objects` (including deeply nested), and `arrays`.
-(However, we don't have components for all of these data types, yet.)
+Yup can validate `strings`, `numbers`, `booleans`, `dates`, `objects`, and `arrays`.
 Form fields can operate both standalone or in combination with other form fields within a `validation-form`.

 Available validation components:
 * `text-field` (demos https://egaba88.github.io/ember-yup/#/validation-components/text-field)